-One essential part of the energy consumption of buildings is electricity.
-Electricity is needed in some heating systems in order to produce heat, run control systems, but also in domestic appliances, lighting and so on.
-Lighting is also consuming substantial amount of electricity, especially during darker periods and in municipal buildings, such as offices.
-Most of our daily routines, like cooking, watching TV and charging batteries require electricity.
-Nowadays, electricity consumption in the building sector can form almost 50 % of the total electricity consumption.
-It must be also taken into account that production of electricity for energy efficient and green buildings should be done by using renewable resources.
-(Bauer;Mösle;& Schwarz, 2010)
+An essential part of building energy consumption is electricity.
+Electricity is needed in some heating systems in order to produce heat, run control systems, but also in domestic appliances and lighting.
+Lighting is consuming a substantial amount of electricity, especially during darker periods and in municipal buildings, such as offices.
+Many of our daily routines, such as cooking, watching TV and charging batteries require electricity.
+Electricity consumption in the building sector can form almost 50 % of total electricity consumption.
+Electricity and district heating is often generated using fossil fuels, such as coal, oil and natural gas.
+It must be taken into account that production of electricity for energy efficient and green buildings should be done by using renewable resources.
+(Bauer et al. 2010)

 Ventilation and air conditioning requires also energy in order to operate and provide adequate indoor air quality (IAQ) to building interiors.
-Air conditioning provides usually cooling or heating energy and distributes it with an appropriate fresh air flow.
+Air conditioning usually provides cooling or heating energy and distributes it with an appropriate fresh air flow.
 In addition, humidity and contaminant levels can be controlled by ventilation systems.
-(Kreider, 2001)
+(Kreider 2001)

-In colder climates, lot of energy is needed during winter.
-Thus, energy consumption reaches its peak in winter time when substantial amounts of heat and electricity is needed because of darkness and coldness.
+In colder climates, energy consumption reaches its peak in winter time when substantial amounts of heat and electricity are needed because of darkness and coldness.
 Daily peaks in households occur during mornings and evenings, when people are active (and generally at home).
 In offices, peak hours usually occur during day time, when people are working and both lighting and ventilation is needed.
-(Energypriorities, 2012)
+(Energy Priorities 2012)

-The purpose of this work is to give general guidelines and introduce technical tools in order to achieve the goal of an energy efficient building.
+The purpose of this work is to give a general guideline and an introduction to technical tools in order to build an EeB.
 The concept of indoor air quality is also introduced.
 We will also take a brief look into renewable energy sources in buildings.
 Emphasis is on buildings in Northern areas, where the climate is cold and relatively dry.

-2. Components of energy efficient buildings
+2 Components of energy efficient buildings

-Energy efficient building is a sum of many actions.
-As a result, an energy efficient building, besides saving energy, should provide adequate indoor air quality, taking occupancy requirements into consideration.
+An EeB is a sum of many actions.
+As a result, apart from saving energy, an EeB should provide an adequate indoor air quality, taking also into consideration occupancy requirements.
 In many cases, to maximize advantages, an optimum between energy efficient technologies and solutions must be found.
-One solution, for example a big south oriented window can maximize the amount of daylight and bring heat to interiors, but can also increase heat loss during winter time.
-Figure 1 below illustrates the issues to be considered in an energy efficient building.
-In later chapters, we will discuss more about these issues.
-One must also remember that renewable energy sources are usually a part on an energy efficient building.
+As an example, a large south-facing window can maximize the amount of daylight and bring heat to interiors, but can also increase heat loss during winter time.
+Figure I illustrates the issues to be considered in an EeB.
+It is to be mentioned that using renewable energy sources are an essential part on an EeB.